 Do you operate your own business?
 Professional liability does not get covered under your business policy.
 You need professional liability insurance and a business owner insurance policy.

 As a professional, you're required to provide certain services at a particular level.
-However, if you don't, you can get held liable for the harm you did to another person or business.
+However, if you don't, you can be held liable for the harm you caused to another person or business.

 In-Home Business Owners